 Math lovers uncovered something strange going on with the number 998,001.
-If you divide 1 by 998,001, the resulting decimal number will give you almost every three digit number.
+If you divide 1 by 998,001, the resulting decimal number will give you almost every three-digit number.
 For example, the decimal starts as follows: 0.000001002003004005006 ... and so on.
-However, one three digit number gets skipped.
-Watch the video below to learn which one gets shafted.
+However, one three-digit number gets skipped in this strange series.

 Wake up with the smartest email in your inbox.